Akshaya-0725/Image-Gallery/README.md

 # Image-Gallery
-Responsive Image Gallery using HTML CSS and JavaScript
+codealpha internship on Responsive Image Gallery using HTML CSS and JavaScript